dev-xo/remix-saas/README.md

 # Initialize template in your workspace:
 npx create-remix@latest --template dev-xo/stripe-stack

-# You will be prompted to select the database your project will run on.
+# Select the database your project will run on:
 # ...

 # Start dev server:
 npm run dev
 ```

-> Notes: Important❗️: Cloning the repository instead of initializing it with the above commands, will result in a inappropriate experience.
+> Important❗️: Cloning the repository instead of initializing it with the above commands, will result in a inappropriate experience.
 This template uses `remix.init` to configure itself and prepare your environment.

 ## Getting Started